Joint Project on Responsible Business Conduct in Latin America and the Caribbean

 OECD Guidelines for Multinational Enterprises and the

-ILO Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy (MNE Declaration), and incentivizes initiatives for their further implementation.
+ILO Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy (MNE Declaration), and seeks to incentivize initiatives for their further implementation.

 The Fourth Regional Consultation on Business and Human Rights – “Looking ahead: Actions to Foster Responsible Business Conduct” is due to be held on